Welcome to St. Paul's Episcopal Church in Bellingham, Washington!

-The other disciples tell a really fantastic story to Thomas: Jesus has come back from death, he has appeared to many people.
+The other disciples tell him a fantastic story: Jesus has come back from death and appeared to many people.
 Jesus is alive!

 Thomas is skeptical.
-It's really too much to believe.
-In fact he has the audacity to ask for proof.
+In fact, Thomas has the audacity to demand proof.
 He wants to see the risen Jesus with his own eyes.
-He needs to understand what this means, using his own reason.
-Then (perhaps...) he'll believe this crazy tale.
+He has to understand what this means, using his own reason.
+Then (perhaps...) he'll believe this crazy story.

-In other words, if the bible says something confusing or strange, just relax, we'll tell you what it means.
-And they're pretty insistent.
-So you swallow hard and you push the questions down.
+In other words, "if the bible says something confusing or strange, just relax, we'll tell you what it means".
+And they're very insistent, and very sure.
+So you swallow hard and push the questions down.

-Doubt and mystery are part of the deal.
+We know that doubt and mystery are part of the deal.
 We all struggle with it.
 All great religious leaders had doubt.
 All great theology dances with mystery.
-The Apostles—who were with Jesus every day (!)—had to fight to believe what Jesus said and did.
+The Apostles—who were with Jesus every day (!)—had to fight to believe their own eyes and ears.
 And they usually got it wrong, just like we usually get it wrong.
 It's part of the deal.

 In the Episcopal church, we are not afraid to admit this.
-In fact, we turn and look doubt right in the eye: during the most sacred part of our service, we say these words:
+In fact, we turn and look mystery right in the eye!
+During the most sacred part of our service, we say these words: